Listed Building Consent

 There is no fee for applications for Listed Building Consent.
 However, if the application accompanies a planning application, a fee will still be payable for that application.

-There is a right of appeal against our decision.
+There is a right of appeal to the Secretary of State against a refusal of an application.